cbs-news-data/wage-theft-data/tasks/6-generate-state-reports/output/minnesota-wage-theft-report.md

 * 1 months of rent for the average renter in minnesota or 1 months of mortgage payments for the average homeowner in minnesota.
 * 5 weeks of groceries for the average family in minnesota.

+Some cases were worth even more money, however.
+Below is a breakdown of the number of cases filed in each amount range:

+* $0-$100: 86 cases (11.7% of all cases)

+* $100-$500: 193 cases (26.2% of all cases)

+* $500-$1,000: 113 cases (15.3% of all cases)

+* $1,000-$2,000: 88 cases (11.9% of all cases)

+* $2,000-$5,000: 84 cases (11.4% of all cases)

+* $5,000-$10,000: 62 cases (8.4% of all cases)

+* $10,000+: 112 cases (15.2% of all cases)

 ### Amounts paid to claimants

-1%% of the 745 wage theft cases provided by the Minnesota Department of Labor and Industry resulted in a payment to the claimant.
+About 81% of the 745 wage theft cases provided to CBS News by the Minnesota Department of Labor and Industry showed a payment was made to the claimant.
 The total amount paid to claimants was $5,319,233.84.

-Just because a person was paid doesn't mean they were paid the full amount they claimed.
-The median amount paid was 1075.0.
-0.0% of the cases paid were paid in full.
+Just because a person was paid doesn't mean they were paid the full amount they claimed: 42% of the cases paid were paid in full.

 ### Time taken to resolve cases